devchristian1337/Calculator/README.md

-# Calcolatrice
+# Calculator

-Un moderno e versatile calcolatore costruito con React, TypeScript e Framer Motion.
-Presenta un'interfaccia pulita con supporto per la modalità scura e funzioni scientifiche avanzate.

 ![alt text](image.png)

+A modern and versatile calculator built with React, TypeScript, and Framer Motion.
+It features a clean interface with dark mode support and advanced scientific functions.

-## Caratteristiche
+## Features

-- 🧮 Calcoli di base e scientifici con opzioni avanzate
-- 🌍 Supporto per la modalità scientifica e semplice
+- 🧮 Basic and scientific calculations with advanced options
+- 🌍 Support for scientific and simple mode
-- 🌓 Modalità Chiara/Scura
+- 🌓 Light/Dark Mode
-- 📋 Cronologia delle operazioni con funzionalità di copia
-- 💪 Gestione degli errori matematici con messaggi chiari
+- 📋 Operation history with copy functionality
+- 💪 Mathematical error handling with clear messages
-- ✨ Animazioni fluide con Framer Motion
+- ✨ Smooth animations with Framer Motion
-- 📱 Design responsive
+- 📱 Responsive design
-- 🔢 Scorciatoie da tastiera per funzioni scientifiche
-- 🔄 Persistenza delle preferenze utente (tema e modalità)
+- 🔢 Keyboard shortcuts for scientific functions
+- 🔄 User preferences persistence (theme and mode)

-## Stack Tecnologico
+## Tech Stack

 - React
 - TypeScript
 - Vite
 - Framer Motion
 - Tailwind CSS
-- Lucide React (per le icone)
+- Lucide React (for icons)